Adonas-B/sign-up/README.md

 Consists of a Home Page and Sign Up Page.

 Sign Up Page has a form which saves to local storage so data persists on refresh.
-Hard Reload or Clear Cache to reset form.
+Clear Cache or open in new tab to reset form.